|Title||Start Date & Time||End Date & Time|

 |Mac & Win Server OS||

 The specifications below detail mobile device operating system requirements to receive support.
-Support includes the configuration of Microsoft Exchange, Google Apps, and UCB wireless on devices.
+Support includes the configuration of Microsoft Exchange, G Suite, and UCB wireless on devices.